 San Luis Obispo is a mecca for foodies, wine lovers, and craft beer and spirits enthusiasts.
 Downtown SLO is chock full of quality eateries and tasting rooms, and sampling the best bites and sips on a food tour is a great introduction to the local food and drink scene.

 This well-reviewed tour takes you to five local eateries in downtown SLO, for a sampling of the finest food and drink from popular restaurants as well as hidden gems.
 During the fun 3-hour tour, your guide will provide insights about SLO as you walk.
 A vegetarian option is available.
+Book this tour now!

 Or, try this equally highly-rated Uptown Mojo Walking Food Tour, which takes you to four unique restaurants in the “Mojo” area of SLO.
-The 3-hour tour requires walking about 1.5 miles, and you will get to taste items such as French style rotisserie meats, locally grown produce, elote off the cob, local beer, chocolate shakes, and speciality cocktails.
+The 3-hour tour requires walking about 1.5 miles, and you will get to taste items such as French style rotisserie meats, locally grown produce, elote off the cob, local beer, chocolate shakes, and specialty cocktails.
 Yum!

 Head to the beach